Masquerade ball: Masks

 Masquerade masks were worn delicately by the prosperous class at balls.
 Masquerade masks had many uses including hiding one's identity, and using different colour to express one's freedom of speech and voice one's emotions and opinions without judgement.
 There were two types of base masquerade masks; black masks and white masks.
 Designs and patterns were created over the base that was chosen.
 The main types of masks included masks with a stick (which one could hold to keep the mask in front of their face), the head mask, the full-face mask, and the half face mask.
 Masquerade masks have been used in classics such as The Phantom of the Opera, Romeo and Juliet, Lone Ranger, and Gossip Girl.
 They are still used in many types of media today.

 Contemporary era

 In French Guiana

 Touloulous in the Cayenne streets in 2007.

 In French Guiana, throughout the Carnival period, masked balls (known as paré-masked balls) take place every weekend.
 These are called Touloulous balls, where the Touloulous (women) are completely disguised and unrecognizable.
 Recently the Tololos (men) have also taken to wearing disguises.

 In North America

+Masquerade balls continue to be a part of Mardi Gras in the United States, notably Mardi Gras in Mobile, Alabama (organized by mystic societies) and Mardi Gras in New Orleans (organized by krewes).

 A new resurgence of masquerade balls began in the late 1990s in North America.
 More recently, the party atmosphere is emphasized and the formal dancing usually less prominent.
 In present times, masquerade masks are used for costumes during Halloween.
 Masquerade masks are sold in a wide range of stores in different designs, and colors.